CleverCloud/terraform-provider-clevercloud/docs/index.md

   For detailed instructions, refer to GitHub's documentation on creating a fine-grained personal access token https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token
   Using the Token in Terraform
-  Once the token is generated, add the authentication attribute to the deployment block of your application resource:
+  Once the token is generated, add the authentication_basic attribute to the deployment block of your application resource:

   resource "clevercloud_nodejs" "my_app" {
     # ... other configuration ...

     deployment {
       repository = "https://github.com/OWNER/REPO.git"
-      authentication = "USER:PAT_TOKEN"
+      authentication_basic = "USER:PAT_TOKEN"
     }
   }